 Rarely do conversations go smoothly when talking to an addict.
 They tend to become defensive and downplay their habit.
 So how can you confront an alcoholic, help them see their problem and suggest outpatient alcohol rehab in Denver?
 While there are no guarantees, we’ve put together some tips to help you navigate this difficult conversation with your loved one.

-One word of advice before we get started is this: plan ahead.
-Talk to a counselor or addiction specialist, educate yourself on the nature of addiction and start researching your options for treatment.
+One word of advice before confronting an alcoholic: plan ahead.
+Talk to a counselor or addiction specialist about how to confront an alcoholic, educate yourself on the nature of addiction and start researching your options for treatment.
 The more you know, the more you can approach the conversation with confidence and ease.
 This can lead to a better response from the addict.

 Below are some of the best ways to confront your loved one about their drinking.